vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - NRA meeting unexpectedly morphs into a master class on Constitutional Law.

-- Music scientists undertake research project to determine whether rap songs are music. ... in a minor breakthrough, they managed to prove that Reggae is music, although it only has one song which has been repeatedly recorded with different lyrics.
+- [Country] Music scientists undertake research project to determine whether rap songs are music. ... in a minor breakthrough, they managed to prove that Reggae is music, although it only has one song which has been repeatedly recorded with different lyrics.
+They also managed to prove a tentative result: conditioning on the assumption that rap is music, Vanilla Ice is not a good rapper.

-- Just enter your email address for a free copy of my new ebook, "How tow rite gooder."
+- Just enter your email address for a free copy of my ebook, "How tow rite gooder."

+- White couple adopts adorable black Congressional district. [redlining, yada yada]